 Asian stocks were trading flat to higher on Tuesday, with Australian shares rising 1%.

 Asian stocks have opened higher on Monday in quiet trade with some markets closed for a public holiday.

 Japan's benchmark Nikkei average closed down 0.40 percent at 10,494.71 on Friday, while the broader Topix shed 0.47 percent to 909.39.

-Most Asian stock markets gained ground on Thursday, led by Tokyo's 3.8 percent but Shanghai closed lower.
+Most Asian stock markets gained ground in thin pre-holiday trade on Thursday, led by Japan and China.